catchmareck/basic-color-classifier/README.md

 $ node index.js --build
 ```

+Once it's done, there should be created `training.data` file in the current working directory.

-Once it's done, just put some images directly into the `./test-dataset/` directory and then run
+Then, just put some images directly into the `./test-dataset/` directory and then run

 ```sbtshell
 $ node index.js